 The Trap of being in Competition

 We may separate ourselves from the real world by overdoing or under practicing meditation, which leads us to the state of escaping.
 Life continues, no matter how hard we try to stop it.
-It still happens, no matter now or later, but it will definitely happen.
-You can’t escape; you have to face it with courage!
+It still happens, whether in the present moment or later, but it will happen.
+You cannot escape and must face it with courage!

-The belief that I mentioned earlier about using a certain technique to set us free is nothing more than the idea that we can be tamed or trained in a certain technique and then use it to bring us joy.
-However, the joy is already within us.
-It's us who are trying to find it outwards, but eventually we have to look inwards to recognize and enjoy that bliss we already have within ourselves.
+The belief I mentioned earlier about using a specific technique to set us free is nothing more than the idea that we can be tamed or trained in a particular manner and then use it to bring us joy.
+However, this joy is already within us.

-If you are thinking of demeaning and competing with your own Guru, then I am sorry.
-You are somewhere trying to feed your ego and getting trapped in spiritual materialism.
-There is certainly no competition between one and another.
-The universe has made each one of us unique.
-Getting insecure by the deeds of others or knowing others’ getting or going to be more successful is a thought and action of ego, no matter if it is your own Guru.
-This clearly proves an act and thought from the ego self and not the divine self.
-The place of the Guru can never be replaced by a Shishya (disciple).
-This means you are not giving respect to your Guru for what has been taught to you.
+When you aspire to demean and compete with your Guru or students, then sorry, you are somewhere trying to feed your ego and getting trapped in spiritual Materialism.
+There is certainly no competition between one another.
+The Universe made each one of us unique.
+Getting insecure by the deeds of others or knowing someone becomes more successful is a thought and action of ego, no matter if it is your own Guru.

-The Universe always watches over us, our actions (karmas) and our intentions.
-If the intention is pure, material needs get fulfilled automatically, but if the intention isn’t in sync with the divine purpose, then no matter how high you reach in the field of spirituality, downfall is definite one day.
+The divine always watches over us, our actions (karmas), and our intentions.
+If our intention is pure, material needs get fulfilled automatically.
+However, if it is not in sync with the divine purpose, then it does not matter how high you reach in the field of Spirituality; you will fall someday.

 Your intention must be pure at heart.
-If your heart can feel others’ pain and suffering and genuinely serve them, God will take care of everything you need for your survival.
-A true lightworker never forgets his/her purpose on earth for which he/she is being sent.
+If your heart can feel the pain and suffering of others and you genuinely want to serve them, God will take care of everything you need for your survival.

 Everything is interconnected.
 If our intentions are pure and focused on doing good for all, only good will follow us.
 Remember that our small acts of kindness and being gentle can bring massive healing to this world we live in and for.

-If you observe yourself talking only about your latest spiritual practice, or rewards and recognition, or high-profile contacts all the time, it’s time for you to do a reality check for yourself — you are trying to "sell" it all!
-Selling here means you have just tipped over and crossed to the other side, i.e., spiritual materialism.
+If you observe yourself talking only about your latest spiritual practice, rewards, and recognition, or high-profile contacts all the time, it is time for you to do a reality check for yourself — you are trying to Sell it all!
+Selling here means you have slightly tipped over and crossed to the other side, i.e., spiritual Materialism.

-This isn't to say you shouldn't tell others about your healing practices, or that you shouldn't offer healings and solutions, or that you shouldn't accept energy exchange; the key is to stay centred in the being or mode of serving others through "you" as a channel, rather than just serving your own needs.
+It does not mean you should not tell others about your healing practices, offer healing solutions, or accept energy exchange.
+The key is to stay centered and serve others through You rather than merely serving your own needs.

-Life will keep on throwing challenges and bringing events to shake us up when we become dormant.
-Also, we need to understand the consequences of mixing different rituals together for healing.
-Not everything can be mixed up to bring instant results.
+We cannot combine everything to bring instant results.
 It is like when we try to mix two different chemicals in a chemistry lab.
-What happens when they are not meant to be together?
+What happens when they are compatible?
 Yes!
 You got it right!
-Not all spiritual practices and cultures can be mixed, so keep them separate and give them the respect they deserve.
+Not all spiritual practices or cultures be combined.
+Keep them separate and give them the respect they deserve.

-Also, the choice of words and language we use to interact and deal with others brings to our notice that we may be falling victim to the trap of ego and materialism through spirituality.
-Any words or feelings of judgment, jealousy, separation, or acquiring something should serve as a wake-up call for you!
+Also, the choice of words and language we use to interact and deal with others brings to our notice that we may fall victim to the ego and Materialism trap through Spirituality.
+Any feelings or thoughts of judgment, jealousy, separation, or acquiring something should be considered a wake-up call.

-The core of spiritual materialism is that it makes you feel you are growing spiritually, but actually you are just feeding your egos through spiritual techniques and tools.
-So, if you are not serving from the core of your heart, then stop, and look inside at what has brought this on for you.
+The core of spiritual Materialism is that it makes you feel you are growing spiritually, but you are only feeding your egos through spiritual techniques and tools.
+If you do not serve from the core of your heart, then it is time to stop and look within to identify what brought this to your physical reality.
 Remove and release it before it is too late.

-A real spiritual or enlightened person would not run after materialism so much.
-He/she would follow their Guru like God, hence serving the purpose, and in return, all needs are taken care of by God.
+An enlightened person would not run after Materialism so much.
+Such people follow their Guru like God, serving their purpose, and in return, all needs are taken care of by God.

-The core belief of Shambhala is in the ingrained goodness of human beings.
-There is no one good or bad; it’s only the core intentions.
-Mindful meditation helps us focus on our breath while keeping ourselves aware of our thoughts, especially the ones we create out of our rigidity and negative mind conditioning and beliefs that keep us caught in the web of being and behaving in a certain way that may not serve us or others around us in any way.
+The core belief of Shambhala is in the inherent goodness of human beings.
+No one is good or bad; it is only the core intentions.
+Mindfulness meditation helps us focus on our breath while keeping ourselves aware of our thoughts.
+Especially those we create out of rigidity and our negative mental conditioning/beliefs that keep us caught in the web of a specified behavioral pattern that may not serve us in any way.

-We are all souls on this earth, in this physical body, to learn and teach lessons, experience the ups and downs of life, and understand the reality of the universe and life itself.
-Our purpose is to heal ourselves and others with the divine wisdom God has blessed us all with.
+We are all souls on this earth, in this physical body, to learn and teach lessons, experience upheavals of life, and understand the reality of the Universe and life itself.
+Our purpose is to heal ourselves and others with the divine wisdom God has blessed us all.

-Finally, dwell in the bliss of divine love, compassion, and service to others through your work as a divine channel, and avoid becoming entangled in the web of spiritual materialism.
+Finally, dwell in the bliss of divine love, compassion, and service to others through your work as a channel of the sacred.
+Avoid becoming entangled in the web of spiritual Materialism.

-Spirituality is a very broad term and to experience it, you need to keep walking on this path and keep learning and sharing your knowledge with zero ego and insecurity about your power being overtaken by another.
-There is only one power, "God".
-Spirituality is itself "awareness" and that is the only key to reaching and fulfilling our divine purposes on this earth.
-This is why we're all here: to learn how to be one while remaining distinct and free of materialism's stings.
+Spirituality is a broad term.
+To fully experience it, keep walking on this path and keep learning and sharing your knowledge with zero egos and insecurity about your power being overtaken by the former.
+There is only one power, God.

 Stay grounded.
-No matter how far and high you reach with your work, if you won't, the universe surely knows how.
-Do not forget, it’s not us who bring healing and relief to the ones in pain and suffering; it's God who chooses us as a channel of healing for all on this earth.
+No matter how far and high you reach with your work, if you do not, the Universe surely knows how.
+Remember, it is not us who bring healing and relief to the ones in pain and suffering; it's God who chooses us as a channel of healing for all on this earth.